peter88213/nvhelp-en/source/writing.rst

    :alt: LibreOffice Writer screenshot

-   LibreOffice Writer screenshot: Note that the text boundaries are made visible here, which is highly recommended
+   LibreOffice Writer screenshot: Note that the text boundaries are made visible here, which is `highly recommended
+   <starting.html#setting-up-libreoffice>`__.

 .. note::
-   The section headings are invisible in the workspace so that they do not disrupt the flow of writing, and the impression of an original manuscript page is retained.
+   The section titles displayed in the Navigator are invisible in the workspace so that they do not disrupt the flow of writing, and the impression of an original manuscript page is retained.

 Writing changes back to novelibre